 Talk: Sustainability #3

-The seminar will discuss the close links between population health and sustainable development, and the potential in recognizing this.
-Introducing the seminar, Professor Per-Olof Östergren will talk about monitoring sustainability by health indicators, and if research interventions can be evaluated by their impact on health.
-The seminar will also discuss the importance of health inequalities in a sustainable development context.
+In Talk: Sustainability #3, November 13 2018, we discussed the close links between population health and sustainable development, and the potential in recognizing this.
+Introducing the seminar, Professor Per-Olof Östergren talked about monitoring sustainability by health indicators, and if research interventions can be evaluated by their impact on health.
+The seminar also discussed the importance of health inequalities in a sustainable development context.

-9.30–10.00: Discussions on how boundary-crossing and interdisciplinary collaborations in research at Lund University can promote global health
+9.35–10.00: Discussions on how boundary-crossing and interdisciplinary collaborations in research at Lund University can promote global health.

 About the host